 This section provides a high-level description of the process of integrating the Inference Engine into your application.
-Refer to the Hello Classification Sample sources for example of using the Inference Engine in applications.
+Refer to the Hello Infer Request Classification Sample sources for example of using the Inference Engine in applications.

-Integration process includes the following steps:
+Integration process consists of the following steps:

 Optionally, set the number format (precision) and memory layout for inputs and outputs.
 Refer to the Supported configurations chapter to choose the relevant configuration.